What This Article Covers

 The SAP Price List and the SAP Software Cost

-The SAP price list is restricted to SAP account executives and sales people at SAP partners, however, it is a good idea to verify the SAP software cost provided by SAP or a SAP partner with a third party.
+The SAP price list is restricted to SAP account executives and salespeople at SAP partners.
+However, it is a good idea to verify the SAP software cost provided by SAP or an SAP partner with a third party.